advwacloud/WISE-PaaS-Notification-User-Guide/README.md

 ---

-WISE-PaaS/Notification is a messaging service that is primarily for integrated with SRPs.
+WISE-PaaS/Notification is a highly available, durable, secure messaging service that can be used to fan out messages to end users by mobile instant messaging \(LINE, WeChat, WhatsApp, etc\), SMS, and e-mail.

 Now we support the following functions, and keep working to develop more fully function.